 Gather Leadership Support

-The Kurt Lewin change management model emphasizes the need to get leadership on board with a change because they’re going to be the ones to address staff concerns and help drive the change down through the organization.
+As part of the first stage of the Kurt Lewin theory, the Kurt Lewin change management model emphasizes the need to get leadership on board with a change because they’re going to be the ones to address staff concerns and help drive the change down through the organization.

 Develop Change Strategy & Communication Plan

 You’ll do your planning and strategizing in the Unfreeze stage, so you can move successfully through the next part of Lewin’s change model, which is the Change stage.

 Planning should include a detailed change roadmap of activities that the change management team will undertake to move everyone from the current state to the future state.
 This step is one of the most important in the Kurt Lewin Change model.